Ayakuya/CSCI596FinalProject/README.md

 1. GPU: GTX1070
 2. CPU: Intel(R) i7 CPU

 Due to the time limitation and devices limitation, many texture parts and 3D data analysis haven't done much.
 The main reason is that I can only borrow the GTX1070 which is a relatively old one and 3D simulation takes a long time.
 It's possible to spend more than two weeks doing the running processes if we want to have accurate data, like letting them run under a similar environment.
 I also reduced many descriptions.
 The big plan is fulfilling all the descriptions, analyzing 3D data, and providing a more detailed and deeper analysis.
 There are so many things that can be expanded because of the time limitation.
 Introduction, research preparation, result presentation and conclusion can be more comprehensive.
+More ideas are in the proposal.

 ## Technologies & Libraries
 Project is created with: